kevin2244/chat-server-ws/README.md

 # chat-server-ws

-A demo Websockets based webserver using the Node 'ws' package.
+A simple Websockets based chat server using the Node 'ws' package.

 ## Getting Started